midiacom/alfa/README.md

 ## Important things to do

-1 - Create a "import" to basic configurations
-2 - Login and password feature
+* Login and password feature
-3 - Create a way do remove gst_bin_remove_many elementos from SRC queue (when stop the VMS) 4 - Create a VMS that use data from two different SRCs
+* Create a way do remove gst_bin_remove_many elementos from SRC queue (when stop the VMS)
+* Create a VMS that use data from two different SRCs
+* Test if using TCP instead of UDP is a better way to comunicate VMS and SRC.
+In this scenario VMS will be the client and SRC will be the server and the bind function will call the VMS to start a new TCP comunication with the SRC.

+### Done
+* Create a "import" to basic configurations (ok)
+* Create a mic SRC and noise detector VMS

 ## Roadmap